interledger/rafiki/infrastructure/local/peer-setup.md

 #### On the Primary Instance

-On the [primary instance](http://localhost:3001), execute the following query to create a peer record for the peer instance:
+On the [primary instance](http://localhost:3001), execute the following query to create a peer record for the secondary instance:

 Query: